INFORMATION FOR PATIENTS BEING SEEN FACE to FACE AT PHYSIO FOR ALL

 – Ring the bell and wait for a staff at the entrance’s door.

-- Clean your hands as soon as you enter the practice with your personal hand sanitiser or with the one provided at the reception.
+– Clean your hands with your personal hand sanitiser or with the one provided at the reception.

-- You will be asked the COVID-19 symptoms screening questions again.
-Provided you passes these questions, treatment can proceed.
+– You will be asked the COVID-19 symptoms screening questions again and your informed consent for face to face session.

 – Avoid touching anything and particularly door handles, stair rails, and other equipment.